 Factors influencing implementation of a dry port

-Design/methodology/approach – Comparative case studies through face-to-face interviews and a literature review have been carried out in order to accomplish the purpose.
+Comparative case studies through face-to-face interviews and literature review have been carried out in order to accomplish the purpose.
 In addition, secondary sources such as reports, internal documents and web pages were used.

-Research limitations/implications – Empirical data for the case studies are collected at Port Botany, Sydney, and its close intermodal terminals.
-A more comprehensive view of the problem could be obtained through additional case studies on other countries' seaports' intermodal terminals.
+Empirical data for the case studies are collected at Port Botany, Sydney, and its close intermodal terminals.
+A more comprehensive view of the problem could be obtained through additional case studies on other countries seaports’ intermodal terminals.

-Originality/value – The idea behind the study is to contribute to a better understanding of the concept of close dry port through the factors that influence the implementation of the same and thereby to improve knowledge of the implementation of the concept
+The idea behind the study is to contribute to better understanding of the concept of close dry port through the factors that influence the implementation of the same and by that to improve the knowledge on implementation of the concept.